jgtux/jgtux/README.md

 ## Experience

-- Developed production-grade APIs in Go, including integrations like cinema listings (Extern API) and NFC-e receipt data capture.
+- Developed production-grade APIs in Go, such as integrating an external API to list movies playing in shopping mall cinemas and building a module for capturing consumer receipt information (NFC-e).
 - Maintained backend services in Node.js.
 - Created language model-based verifiers using sentence-transformers (e.g., `all-mpnet-base-v2`).
 - Built ClojureScript front-ends with a functional approach, including a UI for a university coursework project.